UgegeDaniel/task-tracker-v2/README.md

-#Task Tracker V2
+Task Tracker V2

-This is a React app to help people track their tasks.
+This is a React app to help users track their tasks.
 Its a simple app to demostrate the basic features of the React library.

 Table of Contents
 Movie Features